shaharke/node-ansible/README.md

 node-ansible
 ============

-Programmatic interface in Node.js for running Ansible
+Programmatic interface in Node.js for executing Ansible ad-hoc commands and playbooks